konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 for Apalache and the test harness to communicate.
 My experience with development of Apalache shows that **fixing exploration strategies inside the model checker is not a good idea**.
 People always want to tweak them a bit for their purposes.
-Given this observation, [Thomas Pani][] and I have decided to try to implement a simple JSON-RPC API for Apalache that would allow external tools to drive the symbolic execution of TLA<sup>+</sup> specifications.
+Given this observation, [Thomas Pani][] and I have decided to implement a simple JSON-RPC API for Apalache that would allow external tools to drive the symbolic execution of TLA<sup>+</sup> specifications.

 ## 4. The new JSON-RPC API of Apalache